 - You will no longer receive a billing notice and your coverage will end. - You may be eligible for continuation of coverage under a federal law known as COBRA. - You will not be an active participant in the Health Care Spending Account and will be ineligible for claim reimbursement for expenses incurred during the month you did not pay.
-See pages 31-32 for Important Rules on Health Care Spending Account.
+See pages 31-32 for Important Rules on Health Care Spending Accounts.

 If you leave County service, you will be offered the opportunity to elect and pay for continued health coverage for up to 18 months (29 months if you are disabled) under a federal law known as COBRA.
 When federal COBRA coverage ends, you may be entitled to extend coverage further under California law.
 In addition, under federal COBRA, your dependents may be entitled to elect and pay for continued coverage for up to a total of 36 months if certain "qualifying events" occur during the 18-month period.
-When you first become covered under a County-sponsored health plan, you should receive a notice that explains your rights and obligations under
+When you first become covered under a County-sponsored or Union-sponsored health plan, you should receive a notice that explains your rights and obligations under COBRA as well as a notice explaining your rights and obligations under COBRA as well as a notice explaining your rights and obligations under California law.
+Please contact the Benefits Hotline at 213-388-9982 if you did not receive your notices or need new copies.
+Also, see page 47 through 52 for more information about COBRA and Cal-COBRA.